 A growing number of law schools, state bar associations and legal aid programs are adding free legal clinics focused on the needs of service members or veterans.
 We plan to add them to our database in the future.
 In the meantime, the free legal aid provider in your service area should be able to refer you to other legal clinics in your State, if they exist.

 The American Bar Association has two special programs that rely on volunteer attorneys around the country to provide free legal help.
-Operation Enduring Lamp is designed to assist deployed and mobilized personnel.
 The Military Pro Bono Project helps JAG and military legal assistance officers access local legal services for service members.

 Can private attorneys help me?